doddipriyambodo/doddipriyambodo-github-public-repo/README.md

 PS:
 - Some of the folder are applications from other open source repository, you can check their link to get the updated codes.
 I am creating this source separately, since I did a couple of changes on the codes to meet my custom requirements.
 - I am using 4 Souce Code Repo as my daily use: GitHub.
 BitBucket, GitLab, and of course...
 AWS CodeCommit
+- I am using GitLab for my personal development project (private & public) = https://gitlab.com/doddipriyambodo while maintaining GitHub for my old projects (private & public) and fork projects.
-- I am using Atlassian Sourcetree and Git commands as my client tools
+- I am using Atlassian Sourcetree and Git commands as my client tools.
+Also using StackEdit for my note tool.
+- Let's Go BUILD!